Sylius/Sylius/docs/api/product_attributes.rst

 .. note::

-    Read more about :doc:`Product Attribute in the component docs</components/Product/models>`.
+    Read more about :doc:`Product Attributes in the component docs</components/Product/models>`.

 Getting a Single Product Attribute
 ----------------------------------

-To retrieve the details of the product attribute you will need to call the ``/api/v1/product-attributes/code`` endpoint with the ``GET`` method.
+To retrieve the details of a product attribute you will need to call the ``/api/v1/product-attributes/code`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^